Compiled by Lisa Anne Carpenter

 Catherine died 1921 Cowra NSW, her obituary stating that her second husband, John Joseph Atkins was deceased.
 John in fact died 1925 Ashfield, Sydney.
 He was also recorded as deceased at his youngest daughter, Lauretta Jane Atkins's marriage to Henry Smith 1908 Cowra NSW.
 It was eventually discovered that John left Catherine when he knew Arthur was not his son.
 An early family legal document reveals that Catherine (aka Kitty) had one child since her husband left her.
 I believe he left her when he found she was pregnant.

-Arthur recorded his father on all of his documentation as Edward Atkins, a Carpenter by trade and deceased by 1918.
-Arthur also recorded his mother incorrectly as Catherine Bath at his marriage 1933 Leichhardt, Sydney to Annie Francess Jones (Hofflick).
-This is also the first of a number of times he stated he was born in Mexico.
+Arthur recorded his father on all of his documentation as Edward Atkins, a Carpenter by trade, deceased by 1918.
+He also recorded his mother incorrectly as Catherine Bath at his marriage 1933 Leichhardt, Sydney to Annie Francess (nee Jones) Hofflick.
+This is the first of a number of times he stated he was born in Mexico.
+Edward and Catherine's surnames were swapped endeavouring to hide Arthur's illegitimacy.
 Arthur and Annie had one child, Marcia Mary Atkins, who now resides in America.

 Arthur was employed as a painter and storeman by the Maritime Services Board at the Captain Cook Graving Dock, Garden Island, Sydney.
 He was appointed as representative of the Australian Worker's Union in September 1944.
 By 1946 he was residing at Woronora River in a rented cottage with his wife Annie, daughter Marcia and stepson Alfred.